ess-dive-community/essdive-sample-id-metadata/README.md

 ## Getting started

-[ESS-DIVE's IGSN metadata quick reference guide](guide.md): IGSN sample metadata guide, modified ([from the SESAR IGSN guide](http://doi.org/10.5281/zenodo.3874923)) for interdiscipinary Environmental System Science (ESS) samples.
+[ESS-DIVE's IGSN metadata quick reference guide](guide.md): <br>IGSN sample metadata guide, modified ([from the SESAR IGSN guide](http://doi.org/10.5281/zenodo.3874923)) for interdiscipinary Environmental System Science (ESS) samples.

-Documents to get started and contribute:
+Documents to get started:
 - [Instructions document](instructions.md): Instructions to register samples for IGSNs through SESAR, and submit related datasets to ESS-DIVE.
 - [Sample metadata template](sampleTemplate.xls): Download spreadsheet template with standard fields to register samples for IGSNs.

+Community:
 - [How to contribute](contribute.md): A guide on how to contribute to ESS-DIVE's sample metadata reporting format.

 ---